History of Pickleball in Timeline

 2010: USA Pickleball helps establish the International Federation of Pickleball (IFP)

-In 2010, USA Pickleball helped establish the International Federation of Pickleball (IFP), now the International Pickleball Federation (IPF), to serve as a world-wide governing body.
-USA Pickleball continued as the national governing body for pickleball in the United States.
+Recognizing the growth of pickleball outside of the United States, in 2010 USA Pickleball helped establish the International Federation of Pickleball (IFP), now the International Pickleball Federation (IPF), to serve as a world-wide governing body.
+USA Pickleball would continue as the national governing body for pickleball in the United States.

 2013: Pickleball played at the National Senior Games